windwish/SwBuilder/README.md

 A page can be defined by a html file or a markdown file.

-For example a html file:
+For example a html file:   // using php

     <!--{
     title: Page Title